s7/scale7-pelops/README.markdown

-NOTE: The master branch will soon be tracking Cassandra 0.8.x.
+NOTE: The master branch is now tracking Cassandra 0.8.x.

 Introduction
 =========